-This Art Institute of Chicago Lion Statue illustration is part of the State Icons series.
-This illustration represents one of the two bronze statues that flank the Michigan Avenue entrance of the AIC.
+Our framed digital illustration represents one of the two bronze lion statues that flank the Michigan Avenue entrance of the AIC in Grant Park.
 The lions were created in 1893 by Edward Kemeys.